isabella232/docs-13/docs/index.md

 GraphCMS is a GraphQL based Headless CMS.
 It allows you to build a content API within minutes while taking full advantage of the powerful GraphQL language.
 Content stored in GraphCMS can be delivered with a simple and/or relay compliant GraphQL endpoint.

 GraphCMS allows you to build websites and applications that are not restricted to any specific templating or frontend framework.
-It is up to your frontend developers how they like to present your content.
+It is up to your frontend developers how they would like to present your content.
 This gives you great flexibility.
 Consider GraphCMS as a content management system for your websites, web apps, mobile apps, smartwatch and TV apps and what is yet to come.

 This documentation will show you how to setup a project, define your content model, manage your content and connect your applications.